sympy/sympy/doc/src/modules/vector/vectors.rst

 Vector algebra is the first topic to be discussed.

-Two vectors are said to be equal if and only if (iff) they have the same same magnitude and orientation.
+Two vectors are said to be equal if and only if (iff) they have the same magnitude and orientation.

 Vector Operations